peterlamar/CIGJenkins/README.md

 ## Step 1a - Docker commands

 Step 1 is to get the components running locally in the simplest manner possible.
-This is not a production configuration but rather steps to follow to fully understand a topic.
+This is not a production configuration but rather steps to follow to understand a topic.

 This can be done with docker and a few quick commands.